topseed/topseed-pugbind/README.md

 Install with:

-`npm install pug-cli -g
+`npm install pug-cli -g`

 We use a commandline to convert a pug fragment into a javascript template that can be used client-side.

-See the pug fragment at /public/page/two/pinc.pug
+See the pug fragment at /public/page/two/pinc.pug.

 Compile it with: